| GRAMMAR TERM | TYPE | DESCRIPTION | EXAMPLE |

 Yes.
 No. Affirmative and negative answers, such as yes and no may stand alone and be followed by a period or exclamation mark. |

-| EXPLICIT – CLEARLY STATED |
+EXPLICIT – CLEARLY STATED |

 In writing, we need to fully express an idea because we cannot expect the reader to see or know the context of the idea. |

-(It is) wonderful!
-It must be understood from the context of the situation.
-"It is" (thing that both listener and speaker know) is understood.
-Optionally include the subject and verb. |
+It is wonderful! (it = the source of amazement, possibly news) "It is" (something that both listener and speaker know) is understood.
+Optionally include the subject and predicate. |

 (You) leave!
 "You" is understood.
 Optionally include the subject. |

 The more taxes (we have) , the more complaining (we do).
-The more (people we are), the merrier (we are.)
 Understood: the verbs / Optionally include the verbs.
 The more, the more |

 Yes, that is correct.
 The question is understood.
 Optionally restate the question in the response. |

-explicit (adj.) – fully and clearly expressed or demonstrated
+explicit (Adj) – fully and clearly expressed or demonstrated

-understood (adj.) – not fully expressed and requiring context
+understood (Adj) – not fully expressed and requiring context

-| NOT A SENTENCE | A SENTENCE |
+NOT A SENTENCE |

 We had a wonderful time there.
-In fact, great! (fragment– no subject or verb) |
+In fact, great!
+(This is a fragment.
+It does not have a subject or a predicate.) |

-He crashed his car because he was texting and not paying attention. |
+He crashed his car.
+Because he was texting and not paying attention.
+(Because is the head of an adjunct prepositional phrase, which cannot stand by itself as a sentence.) |

 Put the book there.
-On my desk. (fragment– no subject or verb) |
+On my desk.
+(This is a fragment.
+It does not have a subject or a predicate.) |

 Put the book there, on my desk.
-(Add the prepositional phrase with a comma as it restates there.) |
+(Place a comma before the prepositional phrase; it is a comment that restates there.) |

 The thing that amazed me was the architecture.
-(The main, independent clause, needs to have a complete thought, a subject and a verb..) |
+(The main clause requires a subject and a predicate.) |

 The city had fewer than a million people before it became a world trading center.
-(Add a subject to the dependent clause.) |
+(Add a subject to the clause in the adjunct prepositional phrase.) |

 Keep bedrooms free of clutter where bedbugs can hide.
 Seal wall cracks and crevices.
 (The best solution is to separate the clause into its own sentence.) |

-| TRADITIONAL GRAMMAR | LINGUISTIC DESCRIPTION |
+TRADITIONAL / ESL GRAMMAR |

 A phrase is a group of words that together have a particular meaning, but do not express a complete thought or do not meet the requirements of being a grammatical sentence.
 Phrases are the smaller parts that make a clause.
-(UUEG 12-3, 13-11, 14-1, 18-1) adverb phrase – Before falling asleep, she sucks her thumb. |
+(Azar 12-3, 13-11, 14-1, 18-1) adverb phrase – Before falling asleep, she sucks her thumb. gerund phrase – Running around the room is tiring. infinitive phrase – To read her a story is helpful. noun clause phrase – [What she wants] is unimportant. participial phrase – The girl running around the room was noisy. past participle phrase – The girl tired of crying fell asleep. possessive phrase – Her crying attracted attention. prepositional phrase – The girl ran to everyone in the room. |

 "A dependent clause is not a complete sentence."
-(UUEG 242) but the girl cried
+(Azar 242) but the girl cried where the girl is sitting because the girl is tired although the girl is crying if the girl sleeps |

 (See participial phrase and infinitive phrase above.)